DataCurationNetwork/curation-curriculum/Specialized Data Types/Geospatial/Instructor Notes/3_Common_GIS_Data_Types_Instructor_Notes.md

 8. Name 2 common GIS software tools

-    1. Possible Answer: Any of: QGIS; ArcGIS; Open Street Map; Text
+    1. Possible Answer: Any of: QGIS; ArcGIS; Open Street Map; Text editors
-        > editors

-9. Name the primary thing to watch out for when transforming complex
-    > file formats like shape files.
+9. Name the primary thing to watch out for when transforming complex file formats like shape files.

-    1. Possible Answer: Besure to copy all files, because if you don’t
-        > the shape file or other database will not open or operate
+    1. Possible Answer: Besure to copy all files, because if you don’t the shape file or other database will not open or operate properly.
-        > properly.

-**Slide Speaker Notes**
+## Slide Speaker Notes

-**1. Slide Title: DCN Planetears: Geospatial Data Curation: an
+### Slide 1.
+Slide Title: DCN Planetears: Geospatial Data Curation: an
-introduction: Module: Common GIS Data Types (30 seconds)**
+introduction: Module: Common GIS Data Types (30 seconds)

 Welcome to the next module in the “Geospatial Data Curation: an introduction” curriculum, Common GIS Data Types.

 \[Next slide\]

-**2. Slide Title: Common GIS Data Types (30 seconds)**
+### Slide 2.
+Slide Title: Common GIS Data Types (30 seconds)

 In this module we introduce the Common GIS Data Types you may encounter will curating GIS data.
 We will also offer some tools for and hints on